-We all know that some kids are highly coordinated and great at sports, while others have more interest in the visual arts or in building something.
-Jason is highly coordinated, and loves all things physical, while David loves to read and Jill loves to talk and play with groups of people ? whether friends or […]
+We all know that some kids are highly coordinated and great at sports and also seem to have a broad range of social and academic skills, while others have more strength and interest in a particular area, sport, the visual arts or in building something.
+Jason is highly coordinated, and loves all things physical, while […]

-CONSISTENT Parenting is also about being CONSISTENT ? consistent caring, consistent control, and consistent monitoring where needed.
-Children need to be cared for, given rules and structures for how to behave, along with being encouraged to explore the world on their own terms ? consistently.
+CONSISTENT Parenting is also about being CONSISTENT; consistent caring, consistent control, and consistent monitoring where needed.
+Children need to be cared for, given rules and structures for how to behave, along with being encouraged to explore the world on their own terms, consistently.
 This means daily, even hourly.
-(And yes, you can have […]
+(And yes, you can have bad days […]

 CARING Parenting is, first of all, about CARING.
 Caring means love, kindness, compassion and helpfulness.
 Love and affection are the bedrock of healthy development.
-Kids know whether their parents care for them or not by the way they?re treated ? no surprise.
-This means more than just putting food on the table ? adults are […]
+Kids know whether their parents care for them or not by the way they’re treated, no surprise.
+This means more than just putting food on the table.
+Adults are often distracted […]

-Self-Actualization is a lifelong process for all of us ? learning by doing to achieve our individual potential.
+Self-Actualization is a lifelong process for all of us, learning by doing to achieve our individual potential.
+A child needs a sense of security to have the confidence to grow and develop by exploring, experimenting and taking chances.

 ?There are only two lasting bequests we can hope to give our children.
 One of these is roots, the other, wings.
 Hodding Carter